projectriff/projectriff.io/_posts/2019-04-09-announcing-riff-0-3-0.md

 - support for Windows
 - easy install via [brew](https://formulae.brew.sh/formula/riff) and [chocolatey](https://chocolatey.org/packages/riff/0.3.0)
-- `riff system install` and `riff system uninstall` with improved robustness and cleanup
+- `riff system install` and `riff system uninstall` with improved robustness
-- `riff namespace init`
-    - with basic auth for other registries
+- `riff namespace init` with basic auth for alternative registries
 - `riff namespace cleanup` similar to system uninstall, but for a namespace
-- `riff function build` builds an image without creating a service
+- `riff function build` to build an image without creating a service
 - `riff function create`
     - `--sub-path` for `--git-repo` builds from a subdirectory
     - `--image` auto-inferred from registry prefix and function name